fab1o/unzip-chd/README.md

 # unzip-chd

-Auto extracts zipped CHDs into your mame roms folder correctly.
+The script will automatically unzip those CHD zipped files exacly the way they should be for mame to work with them.
+Otherwise, you will have to do this process manually.
+And it works with any version of CHDs you download online because it's simply a general script for extracting files in a certain way.
+As long as they are zipped.

-It's an automation script that follows this process: [How to Get CHD Files to Work With MAME]()
+It follows this process: [How to Get CHD Files to Work With MAME]()

 ## Requirements